SudoPlz/react-native-bugsnag/README.md

 ### iOS

 1. Install Bugsnag into your app according to their **[iOS instructions][ios-installation]**.
+	(note: We did not add KSCrash.framework (step 4) to our native project at all.)

    Ensure that **[Symbolication](#symbolication)** is properly setup in your project as well.